 AFAM 3070 Health Care Issues of Vulnerable Populations in the U.S. 3-0-3 Also offered as NURS 3070.
 Prerequisite: SOCI 1101 or SOCI 1160 or permission of the instructor.
 Course is open to all majors.
 An examination of the historical, cultural, social, and political issues that render certain populations in the U.S. vulnerable to ill health.
-The course utilizes appropriate theories to study these issues, with emphasis on ameliorating the health of unbranched for account of the second study of t ing the health of vulnerable populations.
-It will examine issues related to health care access and policies and program developed to reduce rinks of disease and injury.
+The course utilizes appropriate theories to study these issues, with emphasis on ameliorating the health of vulnerable populations.
+It will examine issues related to health care access and policies and program developed to reduce risks of disease and injury.
 It is also designed to raise an awareness of the disparities in health among certain groups, including the poor, ethnic minorities, high-risk women and children, the homeless, and uninsured and underinsured, among others.
-AFAM 3090 Africa: Inequalities Past and Present 3-0-3 Also Offered as ANTH 3090.
+AFAM 3090 Africa: Inequalities Past and Present 3-0-3

+Also Offered as ANTH 3090.
 Prerequisite: ANTH 1102 or permission of instructor.
 The study and problems of social stratification in Africa from pre-colonial to modern times.
 Special attention will be paid to both intranational institutions (e.g., kinship, class, and ethnicity) and international political economy.

 AFAM 3220 Studies in African American Literature 3-0-3 Also offered as ENGL 3220.
 Prerequisite: ENGL 2110 or 2110H, 2120 or 2120H, 2130 or 2130H, 2060, or 2140.
 A study of selected topics in African American literature.
 May be repeated, but only 3 hours may be counted toward distribution requirements for the AFAM minor.

 AFAM 3600 Special Topics in African American Studies 3-0-3 An in-depth study of selected special topics in African American Studies.
 May be repeated for credit.

 AFAM 3320 Studies in African Literature 3-0-3 Also offered as ENGL 3320.
-Prerequisite: Prerequisite: ENGL 2110 or 2110H, 2120 or 2120H, 2130 or 2130H, 2060, or 2140 A study of selected topics in African literature.
+Prerequisite: Prerequisite: ENGL 2110 or 2110H, 2120 or 2120H, 2130 or 2130H, 2060, or 2140.
+A study of selected topics in African literature.
 May be repeated, but only 3 hours may be counted toward distribution requirements for the AFA minor.

 AFAM 4231 African American History to 1865 3-0-3 Also offered as HIST 4231.
 The history of the African Americans from their origin in Africa to the end of slavery in the U.S., with emphasis on their economic life and social thought.

-AFAM 4232 African American History Since 1865 3-0-3 Also offered as HIST 4232.
-The history of the African American struggle for equality after emancipation, with special focus on the problems of black leadership from Frederick Douglass to the Black Panthers.
-AFAM 4511 Precolonial Africa 3-0-3 Also offered as HIST 4511.
+- AFAM 4232 African American History Since 1865 3-0-3 Also offered as HIST 4232.
+The history of the African American struggle for equality after emancipation, with special focus on the problems of black leadership from Frederick Douglass to the Black Panthers. - AFAM 4511 Precolonial Africa

+Also offered as HIST 4511.
 An analysis of the 8000-year-old cultures of the Nile Valley, including Egypt, Nubia, and Kush; West Africa and its contacts with the Middle East and Europe; the East African city-states and their contacts with India.

-AFAM 4512 Modern Africa 3-0-3 Also offered as HIST 4512.
+AFAM 4512 Modern Africa

+Also offered as HIST 4512.
 Explores the European colonization of Africa and the African response.
 The course also examines the emergence of African nationalism and the problems of creating new states.

 AFAM 4700 African American Studies Seminar 3-0-3 Prerequisite: AFAM 3000 and at least two AFAM 3000 level course electives.
-An interdisciplinary seminar on selected topics, providing a capstone experience. asserption of selected topics, providing a capstone experience.
+An interdisciplinary seminar on selected topics, providing a capstone experience.